john-courtright/TXST-ISAN-5357-Courtright/README.md

 Each Assignment folder has a dedicated README with information about that assignment's data sources and the general concepts explored in the assignment.

-Assignment 1: Creating simple programs for banking, interest calculation, hotel guest check-in (very simple!!)
+Assignment 1: Creating simple programs for banking, interest calculation, and hotel guest check-in (very simple!!)
+Assignment 2: Break-even profit simulation based on user-inputted cost and revenue parameters